 Many of my Web Pages are written for children and young people, and if you are a child or young person who has found a Page interesting or useful, or would like more information, I would love to hear from you and am happy to help you: that is why I put these Pages on my Web Site in the first place.
 But you should not e-mail me, or any other person who your Mum or Dad or Guardian has not actually met, using your own e-mail address.
 Always use a family or school address (but ask first).

 I get e-mails about Pages on my Web Site from all over the world, from eight year old children to eighteen year old students, and also their parents, and from Junior School Teachers to University Professors, and I always reply to all e-mails personally.
-If you are a child with a question about a Page on my Web Site it would help me to answer you if you told me how old you are (or what school grade you are in) and what country you live in, but you must not tell me, or anyone else on the internet, anything else about yourself.
+If you are a child with a question about a Page on my Web Site it would help me to answer you if you told me your name (just one) and how old you are and what country you live in, but you must not tell me, or anyone else on the internet, anything else about yourself.
 If you are not a child a little more information about yourself would help me pitch my reply at the right level, for example whether you are a Junior School Teacher or a University Professor!